jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 used as object or resource identity.

 The common access pattern is linear over a table or contiguous component row.
-Classification occurs once during profile load or view invalidation.
-The UI materializes only the viewport plus bounded overscan.
+Resource classification occurs once during profile load.
+Editor sorting and filtering occur on view invalidation.
+The UI materializes only the viewport plus bounded overscan where source volume requires virtualization.

 ### Mutation and Undo